pdfcrowd/pdfcrowd-examples/tools/README.md

 ## Multiple URLs to a Single PDF File

 A utility for converting multiple URLs into a single PDF file.
 URLs may be specified in a text file or a sitemap XML file.

+WARNING: This script is just for demo and can consume lots of Pdfcrowd credits!
+So there is a default limit of 10 pages.
+Use --max-pages option to increase the limit on your own risk.

 Run Wikipedia example with:
 ```
 python convert_pages_to_single_pdf.py --user $USER_NAME --key $API_KEY --pages sample_urls.txt --out wiki.pdf
 ```